-She produced the book after she had earned $436,797 in one year, to teach others how to reproduce her success.
+She produced the book after earning $436,797 in one year; to teach others how to reproduce her success.

 I find this a pretty incredible story, Rosalind or Ros, started without knowing anything about building websites or HTML.
 Back in those days, it wasn’t as easy to build a website as it is today.